RohanAlexander/telling_stories_with_data/_book/97-assessment.md

-- Working as part of a team of one to three people, and in an entirely reproducible way, please convert one full-page table from one DHS Program 'Final Report', from the 1980s or 1990s, as available [here](https://dhsprogram.com/search/index.cfm?_srchd=1&bydoctype=publication&bypubtype=26%2C5%2C39%2C30%2C21%2C100&byyear=1999&byyear=1998&byyear=1997&byyear=1996&byyear=1995&byyear=1994&byyear=1993&byyear=1992&byyear=1991&byyear=1990&byyear=1989&byyear=1988&byyear=1987&bylanguage=2), into a usable dataset, then write a short paper telling a story about the data.
+- Working as part of a team of one to three people, and in an entirely reproducible way, please convert one full-page table from one DHS Program 'Final Report', from the 1980s or 1990s, as available [here](https://dhsprogram.com/search/index.cfm?_srchd=1&bydoctype=publication&bypubtype=26%2C5%2C39%2C30%2C21%2C100&byyear=1999&byyear=1998&byyear=1997&byyear=1996&byyear=1995&byyear=1994&byyear=1993&byyear=1992&byyear=1991&byyear=1990&byyear=1989&byyear=1988&byyear=1987&bylanguage=2), into a usable dataset, then write a short paper telling a story with the data.
 - Create a well-organized folder with appropriate sub-folders, and add it to GitHub.
 You are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder).
 - Create and document a dataset:
-  - Save the PDF into 'inputs'.
+  - Save the PDF to 'inputs'.
-  - Put together a simulation, 'scripts/00-simulation.R', of your plan for the usable dataset.
+  - Put together a simulation of your plan for the usable dataset and save the script to 'scripts/00-simulation.R'.
-  - Write code, 'scripts/01-gather_data.R', to either OCR or parse the PDF, as appropriate, and save the data to 'outputs/data/raw_data.csv'.
+  - Write R code, saved as 'scripts/01-gather_data.R', to either OCR or parse the PDF, as appropriate, and save the output to 'outputs/data/raw_data.csv'.
-  - Write code, 'scripts/02-clean_and_prepare_data.R', that draws on 'raw_data.csv' to clean and prepare the dataset, being sure to use `pointblank` to put together tests that the dataset must pass (at a minimum, every variable should have a test for class and another for content).
+  - Write R code, saved as 'scripts/02-clean_and_prepare_data.R', that draws on 'raw_data.csv' to clean and prepare the dataset.
+Use `pointblank` to put together tests that the dataset passes (at a minimum, every variable should have a test for class and another for content).
 Save the dataset to 'outputs/data/cleaned_data.csv'.
   - Following @gebru2021datasheets, put together a data sheet for the dataset you put together (put this in the appendix of your paper).
 You are welcome to start from the template 'inputs/data/datasheet_template.Rmd' in the starter folder, although, again, you should add it to the appendix of your paper, rather than a stand-alone document.
 - Use the dataset to tell a story by using R Markdown to prepare a PDF with these sections: title, author, date, abstract, introduction, data, results, discussion, an appendix that will, at least, contain a datasheet for the dataset, and references.
   - In addition to conveying a sense of the dataset of interest, the data section should include details of the methodology used by the DHS you used, and its key features, strengths, and weaknesses.